 In line with the simplicity of the facade, the building sweeps across the landscape in an orthogonal layout.
 The journey into the property begins from the stilt floor that accommodates a spacious car park for four cars, a home office and a home theatre.
 The habitable spaces start to unfold in the higher floor levels, accessible via an elongated staircase that offsets alongside the building, leading towards the entrance threshold from the street level.

-The ground floor level accommodates the communal activities of the home, including a living room, dining room, kitchen, and one guest bed and bath.
+The ground floor level accommodates the communal activities of the home.
+These include a living room, dining room, kitchen, and one guest bed and bath.
 The incorporation of a double-height space facilitates a strategic, staggering yet visually appealing built mass.

-The first and second floors accommodate more private spaces within the home anatomy, with bed and bath spaces occupying the Southern and Northern facing pockets of the layout and an informal family living space that is located in the centre of the building.
+The first and second floors accommodate more private spaces within the home anatomy.
+The bed and bath spaces occupying the Southern and Northern facing pockets of the layout.
+An informal family living space that is located in the centre of the building.

 The building also showcases a strategic play of vertical surfaces with an unpolished finish that adds an organic charm to the built structure.

-A healthy social-life balance is a key to the city kin, and an alfresco terrace on the second floor creates just the perfect space for entertaining.
+A healthy social-life balance is a key to the city kin.
+An alfresco terrace on the second floor creates just the perfect space for entertaining.
 With spacious cast-in-situ seating and bar space, the terrace becomes conducive for hosting lovely social gatherings.

 A tasteful blend of simplicity and artfulness trickles into the interior compositions of Brick Veil.
 The base canvas of the interiors comprises brightly whitewashed walls and soft beige marble floors.
-Interior layering of accent and feature elements begins to personalise and add character to each space, like decorative wallpapers and fluted wall panelling.
+Interior layering of accent and feature elements begins to personalise and add character to each space.
+These include decorative wallpapers and fluted wall panelling.